AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 When a loyalty customer qualifies for the platinum tier, they should receive and email to congratulate and inform them of their new benefits.
 The creative team has provided an HTML file **[Luma – status upgrade - welcome eMail](/help/challenges/assets/email-assets/StatusUpgradeEmail.zip)** with the email body.

-1. Create a segment in Journey Optimizer called `Luma – status upgrade`.
+1. Create a [!UICONTROL segment] in Journey Optimizer called `Luma – status upgrade`.
-2. Create a journey called 'Luma – New Status – platinum'.
+2. Create a journey called `Luma – New Status – platinum`.
-     1. A customer moves into the journey, when they qualify for the the platinum loyalty tier.
+     1. A customer moves into the journey, when they qualify for the platinum loyalty tier.
-     2. The customer should receive an email message labeled `Luma – Platinum Status - Welcome`, with the subject line `Welcome to Platinum Status, (recipient's first name)!` with the body provided by the creative team.
+     2. The customer should receive an email message labeled `Luma – Platinum Status - Welcome`, with the subject line `Welcome to Platinum Status, (recipient's first name)!` with the email body provided by the creative team.
      3. When uploading the HTML file, you notice that the email is referring to "diamond" status, rather than "platinum".
-Rather than requesting a new file from the creative team, update the email in the email designer.
+Rather than requesting a new file from the creative team, update the email in the Email Designer.

 >[TIP!]
-> Make sure the Luma – Platinum Status - Welcome eMail is transactional.
+> Make sure the Luma – Platinum Status - Welcome eMail is[!UICONTROL transactional].

 >[!TAB Success criteria]

 Test your journey:

-1. Make sure that the Read Segment Activity has the namespace set to **Luma CRM id(lumaCrmId)**
+1. Make sure that the [!UICONTROL Read Segment Activity] has the [!UICONTROL namespace] set to **[!DNL Luma CRM id(lumaCrmId)]**
-2. Override the default email parameters and set it to your own email address
+2. Override the default [!UICONTROL email parameters] and set it to your own email address

-    +++ Click here for more information on how to override
+    +++ Click here for more information on how to override the [!!UICONTROL email parameters].
     * Show the hidden values by clicking the eye symbol.
-    * In the Email parameters, click on the T symbol (enable parameter override
+    * In the [!UICONTROL Email parameters], click on the T symbol (enable parameter override

     ![Override email parameters](/help/challenges/assets/c3-override-email-paramters.jpg)

-    *   Click into the Address field
+    *   Click into the [!UICONTROL Address field]
     *   On the next screen add your email address in parentheses: `"yourname@yourdomain"` in the expression editor and click ok.
     +++

 3. Set the journey to test mode
 4. Trigger an event
-5. Add the following CRM ID for Stanleigh Stooke into the Profile Identifier field: `4f34057d9d9e792c28ba18ecae378e98`
+5. Add the following [!DNL CRM ID] for [!DNL Stanleigh Stooke] into the [!UICONTROL Profile Identifier] field: `4f34057d9d9e792c28ba18ecae378e98`

 You should receive the personalized *Luma – platinum Status - Welcome* email.